-On April 14, 2008, OPM received an FLSA claim from the [claimant's representative], filed on behalf of [name of claimant], an employee of the Bonneville Power Administration (BPA).
+On April 14, 2008, OPM received an FLSA claim from the [name of claimant's representative], filed on behalf of [name of claimant], an employee of the Bonneville Power Administration (BPA).
 The claimant believes his work should be nonexempt (i.e., covered) under the FLSA and thus is entitled to FLSA overtime pay.
-His position is classified as Construction Control Representative, GS-809-12, with [claimant's organization and work location], BPA, Department of Energy.
+His position is classified as Construction Control Representative, GS-809-12, with [name of claimant's organization and work location], BPA, Department of Energy.
 We have accepted and decided this claim under section 4(f) of the FLSA as amended.

 In reaching our FLSA decision, we have carefully considered all information furnished by the claimant, his representative, and his agency, including a copy of most of the agency's administrative report which we received on January 9, 2009.
 However, due to a dispute between the claimant and the agency over the accuracy of the position description (PD) of record, we did not receive a copy of his updated PD until September 17, 2009.
-To help decide this claim, we conducted a telephone interview with the claimant on September 25, 2009.
-Because the supervisory position over the claimant is currently vacant, we conducted a telephone interview with the claimant is currently retired) on December 3, 2009, and his acting supervisor on December 4, 2009.
+To help decide this claim, we conducted a telephone interview with the claimant on October 9, 2009.
+Because the supervisory position over the claimant is currently vacant, we conducted a telephone interview with the claimant's former first-level supervisor (recently retired) on December 3, 2009, and his acting supervisor on December 4, 2009.